WHAT YOU NEED TO KNOW ABOUT RECEIVERS

-Note that most receivers operate at 4.8 to 6 Volts though some can operate
+Note that most receivers operate at 4.8 to 6 Volts.
+This is usually

 receiver or into a switch that goes into the receiver.
 There are some new

-receivers that can work on a two cell lithium pack of 7.4V.
-There are some tiny
+receivers that can work on a two cell lithium pack of 7.4V, but these are

-operate on one lipo cell at 3.7 V. Always read your
+operate one lipo cell at 3.7 V, but these are also rare.
+Always read your

-manual, but in general, never directly plug a battery pack of more than 6 volts
+manual, but in general, never directly plug a battery pack of more than 5

 If this plane has an electric motor, the receiver will most likely get its